0b01001001/spectree/README.md

 ### Adapter models and Python dataclasses

-Start by defining request and response models with the class provided by the adapter you choose:
+Start by defining request and response models with one of the model types supported by the adapter you choose:

-- Use `pydantic.BaseModel` with the `pydantic` adapter.
+- With the `pydantic` adapter, use `pydantic.BaseModel` or a standard-library `@dataclass`.
-- Use `msgspec.Struct` with the `msgspec` adapter.
+- With the `msgspec` adapter, use `msgspec.Struct` or a standard-library `@dataclass`.

 For requests, either pass the model to `spec.validate` (`json=Profile`) or add it as a parameter annotation (`json: Profile`).
 Put response models in `Response`, for example `Response(HTTP_200=Profile)`.

-These models can have fields whose types are plain Python dataclasses.
+Plain Python dataclasses can be used directly as request or response models, or as field types within another model.

 ```py
 from dataclasses import dataclass